 Photo Credit: quotess.net

 In summary, every leader shelters an inner flame for movement.
 We want to grow, improve, and succeed.
 In collaborative environments, trust is crucial.
 Trust serves as a solid foundation for a strong, healthy team.
 Building trust pays off.
 A team built on trust accomplishes more and has more fun doing it.
 Leading with empathy can get you there.
 When leaders get this right, it works.
 But it doesn’t happen quickly or easily.
 Leading with empathy is a long-term investment of time and energy into a slow-yield account.
 With some intentionality, we can avoid detours and make progress daily.

 These signposts serve to keep us on course:

 Enmeshment may feel like empathy, but it fails to recognize the individual.

 Detachment may feel like wisdom, but it fails to value the individual.

 Leaders who can differentiate between themselves and others pave the way for empathy.

 Categorizing people without a relational context severely hinders understanding and empathy.

 You have a destination in mind for your life, your career, and your profession.
-Trust is the vehicle that will get you there and empathy is the engine that drives it.
+Trust is the vehicle that’ll get you there and empathy is the engine that drives it.